lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

 This document defines the following identifiers of well-known EDHOC application profiles.

+Note to RFC Editor: Please replace all occurrences of "\[RFC-XXXX\]" with the RFC number of this specification and delete this paragraph.

 | Profile ID | Name                 | Description                                                                                                                      | Reference |
 | 0          | WK-MINIMAL-CS-2      | Method 3; Cipher Suite 2; CCS; kid                                                                                               | {{&SELF}} |
 | 1          | WK-MINIMAL-CS-0      | Method 3; Cipher Suite 0; CCS; kid                                                                                               | {{&SELF}} |